ltackmann/log4dart/README.md

 Log4Dart
 ========
-**Log4Dart** is a powerful and extensible logger for Dart inspired by [Slf4J][slf4j].
-It supports logging at ERROR, WARN, INFO and DEBUG levels and has easy support for configuring appenders and logging formats.
-It also supports a nested diagnostic context that allows you to eassly make session specific log traces accross deep calls.
+Powerful logging library for Dart with support for multiple appenders, configurable formatting and log tracing using diagnostic contexts.

 Using log4dart
 --------------